makeabilitylab/physcomp/pages/tutorials/basics/led-blink.md

 ---
 In our [first activity](led-on.md), we directly hooked up an LED circuit to the Arduino's 5V pin.
 While this enabled learning about Arduino's supply voltage and GND pins and gave us practical experience wiring electrical components into the Arduino ports, it was admittedly, a toy exercise.

-In this activity, we are going to do something more exciting: use the Arduino to turn the LED on and off by programatically controlling the output voltage on one of Arduino's GPIO pins.
+In this activity, we are going to do something more exciting: use the Arduino to turn the LED on and off by *programatically* controlling the output voltage on one of Arduino's GPIO pins.

 ![Animation showing an LED connected to Pin 3 on the Arduino blinking on and off](assets/movies/Arduino_LEDBlink_Pin3.gif)

-This begins our entrée into the two key parts of using microcontrollers: (1) building circuits and (2) writing code to interact with those circuits.
+This begins our entrée into the two facets of microcontrollers: (1) building circuits and (2) writing code to interact with those circuits.

 ## Materials

-You will use the same materials as before:
+You will use the same materials as before.
+You will also need the the [Arduino IDE](https://www.arduino.cc/en/main/software) and a USB cable to upload your program from your computer to your Arduino.

 | Arduino | LED | Resistor |
 |:-----:|:-----:|:-----:|